-Registration for the Challenge within the limit of the first 60 applications and during the Early bird period (defined in Article 7) is free.
-A fee of 500 euros is required per submitted solution beyond the limit of the first 60 and for registrations received after the Early bird deadline.
-These conditions are summarized graphically in the following figure:
+Registration for the Challenge, for evaluations outside the indoor air - general spaces environment (categories IA-M, IA-A, and IA-P), during the early registration period (defined in Article 7) is free for the first 60 applications.
+A fee of 500 euros is required for each solution submitted beyond the first 60 and for registrations received after the early registration deadline.
+These conditions are illustrated in the following figure: